paradisec-archive/oni/README.md

 - Create a production version of the portal
 - Create production containers
 - Do not use npm link.
 For that we need to stamp out libraries and remove unused ones

+### BinderHub Registry Setup

+In configuration.json, `githubToken` requires an API key for BinderHubCard.component.vue to access the Binderhub Registry.
+Do not save your token.